-- (1) 1 A car that is shown the blue flag will be further referred to as the lapped car; a car for whom the blue flag is being shown will be referred to as lapping car.
-2 A blue flag indicates that the lapping car is at least one lap ahead of the lapped. - (2) 1 The responsibility of a clean and safe overtake is on the lapping car.
+- (2) 1 The responsibility of a clean and safe overtake is on the lapping car.
 2 The lapped car must not defend against the lapping car.
-3 The lapped car may still defend against a third-party car if both drivers are competing for position in the race. - (3) Defending for the purposes of this article generally describes any car movement that deviates from the ordinary racing line and decreases the likelihood of a successful passing attempt for the lapping car. - (4) 1 A driver may attempt to safely unlap themselves.
-2 Unlapping describes overtaking a car that is at least one lap ahead in the race count. - (5) A lapping situation generally describes any racing situation between a lapped and lapping car as well as an unlapped and unlapping car.
+3 The lapped car may still defend against a third car if both drivers are competing for position in the race. - (3) Defending for the purposes of this article generally means any car movement that deviates from the ordinary racing line and decreases the likelihood of a successful passing attempt for the lapping car. - (4) A driver may attempt to safely unlap themselves.